daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 4

-Effect: Delivers a powerful burst of electricity that shocks any creature touched, inflicting damage equal to the cypher’s level.
+Effect: Delivers a powerful burst of electricity that shocks any creature touched, inflicting damage equal to the cypher's level.

 SKILL BOOST

 Level: 1d6

-Effect: Dramatically but temporarily alters the user’s mind and body so they can ease one specific kind of physical action by three steps.
-Once activated, this boost can be used a number of times equal to the cypher’s level, but only within a twenty-four-hour period.
+Effect: Dramatically but temporarily alters the user's mind and body so they can ease one specific kind of physical action by three steps.
+Once activated, this boost can be used a number of times equal to the cypher's level, but only within a twenty-four-hour period.
 The boost takes effect each time the action is performed.
 For example, a level 3 cypher boosts the first three times that action is attempted.
 Roll a d100 to determine the action.

 |       |                   |
 |-------|-------------------|